automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Eolambia.md

 # Eolambia
-## Description: An early hadrosaur from North America.
+## An early hadrosaur from North America.